-- has:attachment – Search only for messages that have attachments
+- has:attachment – Search only the messages that have attachments.

 - is:chat – Search only chats.

-- in:anywhere – Also search for messages in the spam and trash.
-By default, Gmail’s search ignores messages in the spam and trash.
+- in:anywhere – Also search for messages in Spam and Trash.
+By default, Gmail’s search ignores messages in these two folders.

-- – – The hyphen, or minus sign, allows to search for messages that don’t contain a specific term.
-For example, search for -from:howtogeek.com and you’ll only see messages that aren’t from howtogeek.com.
+- – – The hyphen, or minus sign, allows you to search for messages that don’t contain a specific term.
+For example, search for

 You can access many search operators from the search options dialog, but some are hidden.
 Here’s a list of the hidden ones:

-- filename: – The filename: operator lets you search for a specific file attachment.
-For example, file:example.pdf would return emails with a file named example.pdf attached.
+- filename: – This operator allows you to search for a specific file attachment.
+For example,

-- is:important, label:important – If you use Gmail’s priority inbox, you can use the is:important or label:important operators to search only important or unimportant emails.
+- is:important, label:important – If you use Gmail’s priority inbox, you can use these operators to search only important or unimportant emails.

-- has:yellow-star, has:red-star, has:green-check, etc. – If you use different types of stars (see the Stars section on Gmail’s general settings pane), you can search for messages with a specific type of star.
+- has:yellow-star, has:red-star, has:green-check, and so on. – If you use different types of stars (see the “Stars” section on Gmail’s “General” settings pane), you can search for messages with a specific type of star.

 Create a filter to automatically perform actions when a message matches a specific search.

-Select an action and click the “Create filter” button.
+Select an action from the options and click the “Create Filter” button.

 Filters can also be used to block email addresses.
-We’ve covered using filters to block your crazy ex in the past.
+Check out our guide to learn more.